 What you need to know before coming to Jackdaws

-We are planning to re-open to course participants on August 21st, subject to government guidance at that time.
-A phased reopening will demonstrate a deliberate approach, with some limits on total numbers attending courses, to align with guidance on social distancing.
+We are now re-open and following Government guidance in order to operate safely.
 We have carried out a thorough Risk Assessment for operating courses at Jackdaws.
-We are committed to doing our part and we need your help as we work together to focus on safety.
+We are committed to mitigating the risk to our staff and participants and we need your help as we work together to safely deliver our courses.
 Our policies are under continuous review and are subject to change as we monitor the situation and the guidance from health and government authorities is updated.

 To prepare for your visit please read our guidelines for visitors coming to Jackdaws below.

 What we are doing to ensure that you can safely attend and enjoy your course at Jackdaws

 Courses will take place in our large, well ventilated studio to allow for some social distancing and there will be limits on course participant numbers.
 There will be clear signage onsite directing you where and how to move around.
 Sessions for singing and wind courses may be adapted to allow for additional ventilation time.

 Session 3: 11.30-1pm

 Session 6: 10-11am

 Session 8: 2-4pm possible concert within the group (no additional audience)